BenMacKenzie/feature_store_utils/README.md

 ### Notes

-1. Current version is very primitive.
+1. Current version is experimental.
 Not clear that Jinja is the right way to write parameterized SQL.
 Might be better to do in Python.
 2. Current version is not optimized.
 Each feature is calculated individually, whereas if table, filters and time windows are identical, multiple aggregation features can be calculated simultaneously.
 3. I believe there are around a dozen standard feature types.
 The most common have been implemented.
 Note that views can fill in a lot of gaps if encountered.
 4. Need to illustrate adding features from a related dimension table (using a foreign key...machinery is in place to do so.)